 Our world is changing at a rapid and dramatic pace.
 Every decade brings technological advances and unforeseen social change.
 So how can we prepare our children for a world we can’t envision?
 The best way to do that is to educate our children to develop three essential capacities: a capacity for vibrant and vigorous activity, a capacity for a sensitive and yet resilient emotional life, and a capacity for clear, focused, original, thinking.
 Read more

-Torin Finser, PhD and John Bloom discuss why Waldorf education waits to teach literacy until children are developmentally ready.
+Torin Finser, PhD and John Bloom discuss why schools that embrace and teach a Waldorf approach to education wait to teach literacy until children are developmentally ready.

 John Bloom is Senior Director at RSF Social Finance and a Waldorf parent.
 Torin Finser, PhD is the Chair of the Department of Education, Antioch University New England and the General Secretary of the Anthroposophical Society in America.